What is a Periodontist?

 Ogden Periodontist Dentistry

-In this video, Dr. Jim Ellis, DDS (a dentist in Ogden, Utah) explains what Periodontist Dentistry is.
+In this video, Dr. Jim Ellis, DDS, is a dentist who does Periodontics in Ogden, UT.